 The Chase Freedom® can be a good choice if you already own a credit card that earns Chase Ultimate Rewards.
 You can pool your points to get a travel redemption bonus with the Chase Sapphire Reserve vs Chase Sapphire Preferred or Chase Ink Business Preferred℠ Credit Card.

 You earn 5 Ultimate Rewards on the first $1,500 in combined quarterly spending on select bonus categories (then unlimited 1x points).
 The bonus categories for April through June 2020 are grocery stores, gyms, and select streaming services.
 All non-bonus spending earns 1 point per $1.

 The signup bonus is $150 bonus cash after spending $500 in the first 3 months.
 There is no annual fee but you will pay a foreign transaction fee.

 Related: Chase Freedom Review

 You may decide to travel locally instead of internationally at first.
 The Southwest Rapid Rewards® Priority Credit Card is one of the best for earning frequent flyer miles.
 Southwest award flights usually cost less than the legacy carriers.
 And your first two checked bags fly free.

 You earn 2x Rapid Rewards on all Southwest purchases and 1x points for everything else.
 Each point you earn (including the signup bonus) counts toward the Southwest Companion Pass.
-You only need 100,000 more qualifying points (or 75 additional qualifying flights) as all Rapid Rewards members get a 25,000-point credit in 2020 toward earning the pass.
+You need 125,000 qualifying points (or 100 qualifying flights) to earn the pass.

 Southwest Priority Card benefits include: